sonic-net/SONiC/doc/coral/coral.md

 measures to correct the error, and reduce the loss as much as possible.
 Coral can efficiently validate a wide range of network forwarding requirements of operators in different scenarios.
 If the current network status does not meet the operator's network forwarding requirements, then prompt the operator network error.
-## 3.2 General Process for Implementing Functionality
 Coral generates a directed acyclic graph DVnet based on the network topology and requirements, and performs a reverse counting process on DVnet, finally determines whether the network is wrong based on the count result and the given requirement.

-## 3.3 Use Case
+## 3.2 Use Case

 ![system](img/tore.png)